zpuckeridge/blog/content/articles/configure-gitlab-remote-development/index.md

 To follow along with this guide, you'll need:

 - A GitLab Account
-- A Remote Development Server (to make your own, check out our [article](/setup-remote-development-server/))
+- A Remote Development Server (to make your own, check out my [article](/setup-remote-development-server/))

 ### Configure GitLab SSH Key